Skip to content

 If your company asks for single opt-in consent during calls, you can send one of these texts to confirm next steps:

 Hi [name], this is confirming your subscription to [business] SMS messages.
-It also links to our terms and privacy policy here: [URL].
+You can read our terms and privacy policy here: [URL].
 Message and data rates may apply.
-You can always unsubscribe by replying STOP.
+You can unsubscribe by replying STOP.

 Double opt-in is required if you’re sending SMS marketing texts, though it’s generally a good practice in almost any situation.